Australian Government: Growing Australia's hydrogen industry

 Breaks down the stories behind the most interesting news and photos on the Internet.

 A network of not-for-profit media outlets that publish news stories on the Internet that are written by academics and researchers

 The NCBI advances science and health by providing access to biomedical and genomic information.

 Google Books can be very frustrating because often much of the book is missing and you are expected to purchase it to read the full content.
-So after you put in your search term you are interested in (eg biodiesel), and get some results up, you should then go immediately to the (on the left - above 'About this box') and type in a particular word or term you are interested in (eg CO2 emissions OR methanol) you should get a number of pages pop up.
+So after you put in your search term you are interested in (eg biodiesel), and get some results up, you should then go immediately to the search box (on the left - above 'About this box') and type in a particular word or term you are interested in (eg CO2 emissions OR methanol) you should get a number of pages pop up.
 Choose one that looks useful - you should get some good results this way!